sts10/tidy/readme.markdown

 ## Working with homophones

-If you're looking for a large-ish list of English homophones, I'd humbly point you to [this other project of mine](https://github.com/sts10/homophones).
+If you're looking for a relatively long list of English homophones, I'd humbly point you to [this other project of mine](https://github.com/sts10/homophones).

 ### Using Tidy to remove homophones